 Transfer Equivalency Information

-Visit the Michigan College Mall to determine how your courses transfer to four-year colleges.
+Visit the Michigan Transfer Network to determine how your courses transfer to four-year colleges.
 This is also a link to Michigan college home pages, admissions applications, and telephone contacts.

 (Replaced MACRAO Transfer Agreement Fall 2014)